michei69/smule-desktop/README.md

 - [ ] Clean up code
 - [ ] Pitch track may still be broken under some songs (for example APT, but why?)
 - [ ] Pitch track's first pitch may be marked as next part too late (for example, start of part 1 will have first pitch as last part, and then the rest as part 1)
+- [ ] Syllable lyric progress thing may leave the first syllable darkened, despite it ending already
 - [ ] Implement onUnmount calls for each page / element that needs it